MCP Servers

 • All endpoint paths, methods, and parameters

-• Version compatibility notes
+• API behavior quirks and compatibility notes

 Test Specification